ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Configuration
 -------------------------

-The default (or "control") configuration for this experiment is the ``config.community.yaml`` file.
-Users can copy this file into ``config.yaml`` if they have not done so already:
+The default (or "control") configuration for this experiment is based on the ``config.community.yaml`` file.
+Users can copy this file into ``config.yaml`` if they have not already done so:

 .. code-block:: console